-More than half of American taxpayers pay someone to prepare their taxes, according to the IRS.
+More than half of American taxpayers use a professional to prepare their taxes, according to the IRS.

-To help you avoid being taken for a ride by an inexperienced or incompetent tax preparer, you need to do a little legwork.
-The good news is that you may be able to get better service for free, or even do it yourself.
+Thankfully, a little legwork can help you avoid being taken for a ride by an inexperienced or incompetent tax preparer.
+You might even get better service for free, or find the means to prepare your own taxes.

 1. Look for free tax preparation services